grinnell-cs/csc151-images/_handouts/style-guide.md

 and output types, about edge cases and normal cases, about how they might structure their code.
 You just don't see all that work.
 But if you ask them, they'll likely be able to talk about all of those issues.

-### Choose meaningful names

-The name of a procedure, parameter, or variable should tell the reader something about the procedure, parameter, or variable.
-Sometimes it describes the type, as in when we name a parameter `str` or `lst`.
-Sometimes it describes the purpose, as in `sum-of-numbers`.
-But it should convey something meaningful.

-It should also convey the right meaning.
-Don't use `str` to name a list or `lst` to name an integer.
-You've added to your cognitive load, made the world feel to your reader like the evil color test.

-### Avoid repeated code

-There are many problems with repeated code.
-Repeated code often causes the computer to do extra work, which slows down your program.
-Repeated code is also harder to change; if you realize that the code you repeated needs to change, you need to make the change in multiple places.

-How do you avoid repeated code?
-You've seen at least two approaches.
-You can use a `let` (or `let*`) to name a value you are using multiple times.
-You can also write a procedure that encapsulates the key ideas.
-`let` bindings are more likely to help you avoid work and should be used for identical expressions.
-Procedures can be used when you want to look at bigger-picture issues.

 ## Some negative examples